inasafe/inasafe-doc/docs/source/user-docs/application-help/dock.rst

    :alt: Dock on the right
    :align: center

-   Dock on the right with loaded Project
+   *Dock positioned on the right with a project loaded*

-There are 3 main areas to the panel:
+There are three components within the panel:

 * the :guilabel:`Questions` area
 * the :guilabel:`Results` area
 * the :guilabel:`Buttons` area

-At any time you can obtain help in |project_name| by clicking on the :guilabel:`help` buttons provided on each dock and dialog.
+At any time you can obtain help in |project_name| by clicking on the :guilabel:`Help` buttons provided on each dock and dialog.

-The Questions Area
+The questions area
 ------------------

-The intention of InaSAFE is to make it really simple and easy to perform your impact analysis.
-The question area provides a simple way for you to formulate what it is you want to find out?
+The objective of |project_name| is to make it easy to perform an impact analysis.
+The questions area provides a simple way to formulate the scenario question.
 All questions are formulated in the form:

    If [**hazard**] how many [**exposure**] might [**impact**].